da380/PartIIStatistics/README.md

 - `numpy`
 - `scipy`

-If you need to install any of these packages, it is probably easiest to search online for instructions.
+If you use pip, then all requirements can be installed using

+`pip install -r requirements.txt`

 ## Q&A session